joshmcarthur/joshmcarthur.github.com/_posts/2019-02-03-biking-from-akatawara-to-renata-hut-attempt-2.md

 skeleton of a burnt out car which wasn't there last time was right in the middle of the gravel patch at the summit.
 I parked as out-of-sight as I could manage and got on my bike and set off up the hill.
 I pretty quickly discovered that while the track is definitely bikable in terms of width, the terrain and uphill slog was going to make things tough for me.
-This was 100% by bike fitness - I'm pretty sure someone more capable on a bike would have no particular problems.
+This was 100% my bike fitness - I'm pretty sure someone more capable on a bike would have no particular problems.

 I met a single tramper about 15 minutes up the hill, who was on his way out from Renata.
 It was good